 In December 2016, Data-Pop Alliance ran a 3-day training workshop “Leveraging Big Data for sustainable development” in Bogotá in partnership with the United Nations System Staff College (UNSSC), as part of our Global Training Program.

-Another edition of the workshop will be conducted in Bogotá in May 2019.
-For more information, please contact: email@example.com
+Another edition of the workshop was held in Bogotá in May 2019.
+For more information, please contact: firstname.lastname@example.org

 Laboratorio Urbano Bogotá